colab-coop/bylaws/ARTICLE-3.markdown

 branding decisions, and other governance and operational tasks not explicitly reserved by the membership.

 The council shall be formed at least annually.
-A group of members shall self-assemble and conens among themselves to propose they be authorized the council duties by the membership.
+All members interested in participating in council shall consense on a set of members to be put before the membership for ratification as the Guiding Council.
 The membership shall then ratify the council's proposed formation according to the membership consensus process.
 Should the membership not ratify the council, another group shall form and propose itself as council.

+Should the group of members interested in participating in council fail to consense on a proposed council group the membership shall determine the proposed group through a Condorcet vote considering all members who put themselves forth.
+The group just formed shall be ratified according to the membership consensus process.

 In the event that no group is named council, the entire membership shall take on the duties of the council.

 The council shall consist of no fewer than 3 and no more than 11 members, provided there are sufficient members of the cooperative.
-Those on the council shall seek to engage members not serving on future councils, and shall rotate themselves out of council membership as frequently as pragmatically feasible.
+Those on the council themselves out of council membership as frequently as pragmatically feasible. shall seek to recruit any members not serving to serve on future councils, and shall rotate on and off council in a manner that provides opportunities for all to participate.